Alvarsson/rust_lalrpop_compiler/HOME_EXAM.md

 - i32
 - unit -> "()"

-### Let sequence
+### Let command

 Let statements in the type checker is divided into type i32 and type bool.

-Type i32, carrying the type with the state:
+We generalize the result to type, t.
+This includes borth i32 and bool.

 ![](../restart/images/typeLeti.png).